jpacerqueira-zz/Jupyter_Spark_H2O_Kafka_Client_Setup/README.md

-# Project lost_saturn : a setup with Jupyter Spark AutoML h2o.ai and client libraries Delta.io, PyArrow and Kafka .
+# Project lost_saturn

+   An setup with Jupyter Spark AutoML h2o.ai and client libraries Delta.io, PyArrow and Kafka Ideal to use Jupyter and tools exploring data in environments Docker (Ubunto 18 LTS) or Windows10 WSL (Windows Subsystem Linux)
-   An local setup of Jupyter with Java8 Spark.2.4.3 H2O.ai SparklingWater Kafka and Jupyter Notebooks.
-   Ideal for environment WSL (Windows Subsystem Linux) and Ubunto 18 LTS

    Setup Options
 =========